 In this contribution we present arbitrary arrow update model logic (AAUML).
 This is a dynamic epistemic logic or update logic.
-In update logics, static/basic modalities are interpreted on a given relational model whereas dynamic/update modalities induce transformations (updates) of relational models.
+In update logics, static/basic modalities are interpreted on a given relational model whereas dynamic/update modalities formalize the execution of arrow update models.
 In AAUML the update modalities formalize the execution of arrow update models, and there is also a modality for quantification over arrow update models.
 Arrow update models are an alternative to the well-known action models.
 We provide an axiomatization of AAUML.
 The axiomatization is a rewrite system allowing to eliminate arrow update modalities from any given formula, while preserving truth.
 Thus, AAUML is decidable and equally expressive as the base multi-agent modal logic.
-Our main result is to establish arrow update synthesis: if there is an arrow update model after which φ , we can construct (synthesize) that model from φ .
-We also point out some pregnant differences in update expressivity between arrow update logics, action model logics, and refinement modal logic, and we provide a novel axiomatization for refinement modal logic.
+Our main result is to establish arrow update synthesis: if there is an arrow update model after which $\varphi$ , we can construct (synthesize) that model from $\varphi$ .
+We also point out some pregnant differences in update expressivity between arrow update logics, action model logics, and refinement modal logic.